SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/tutorials/using-dialogs-in-triggers.md

 EventData ed = getEventData();
 Bool isNew = ed.getInputValue("IsNew").toBool();

-//Only run script if its a new appointment if(isNew)
+//Only run script if it's a new appointment if(isNew)
 {
   String step1 = ed.getInputValue("step1_button");